The Hakluyt Society for scholarly books on voyages of discovery, history of exploration, maritime history, historical travel accounts

 Latest Member Volumes

-The distribution of this volume will begin in mid-March 2023 free of charge to members with subscriptions current for 2023.
+This volume was issued free of charge to Society members with subscriptions current for 2023.

 The Levant Voyage of the Blackham Galley (1696 – 1698) / The Sea Journal of John Looker, Ship’s Surgeon / Edited By Colin Heywood and Edmond Smith